 On February 5th, 2017, the world tuned in to watch Tom Brady lead his New England Patriots to the biggest comeback in NFL Super Bowl history.
-Trailing by 25 points midway through the third quarter made the chances of Brady, and longtime coach Bill Belichick, winning their fifth Super Bowl ring seem all but impossible, yet somehow the man many consider to be the greatest quarterback in NFL history made it happen.
+Trailing by 25 points midway through the third quarter made the chances of Brady, and longtime coach Bill Belichick, to winning their fifth Super Bowl ring seems all but impossible, yet somehow the man many consider to be the greatest quarterback in NFL history made it happen.
 How, we may wonder?
 Sure, he has been blessed with the physical attributes to succeed at the highest level, but what truly distinguishes him from the rest is what is found between his helmet.
 It’s primarily due to Brady’s psychological makeup, the champion’s mind, that allowed him to overcome all odds and once again capture the illusive Lombardi Trophy.

 By dissecting the psychological characteristics that make up the mindset of champions, and exploring our culture’s greatest sports heroes, we have a chance to develop the champion’s mind within.
 While we may not have the physical attributes to succeed on the field, it is certain that by cultivating the mental characteristics of true sports legends, we can increase our chances for success across a wide variety of life areas.